 Pop quiz time – don’t worry, it’s only three questions:

 - There is obviously no fat in Fat-Free fig newtons.
 How many grams are in regular fig newtons (2 cookie serving)?

-- There is 15 grams of carbohydrate in ½ cup of Breyers Original Vanilla, Chocolate, Strawberry ice cream.
+- There are 15 grams of carbohydrate in ½ cup of Breyers Original Vanilla, Chocolate, Strawberry ice cream.
 How much carbohydrate is in a ½ cup of Breyers no sugar added Vanilla, Chocolate, Strawberry ice cream?

 - There are 3 grams of sugar in two Tbsp of JIF Extra Crunchy peanut butter.
 How much is in 2 Tbsp of JIF Natural Crunchy peanut butter?

 There, now was that so bad?
 Scroll to the bottom to check your answers.

-Health halos are misleading terminology that tricks you into thinking that a food is healthier than it actually is:
+Health halos are misleading terminology that tricks you into thinking that food is healthier than it actually is:

 Natural – There is no formal definition for the term natural.
 The Food and Drug Administration is ok with the term being used on foods that do not contain any added color, artificial flavors, or synthetic substances.
 Natural does not mean organic.
-It also doesn’t mean that a food is healthier (lower in sugar, calories, or fat or higher in fiber, vitamins, or minerals) than similar products that aren’t labeled as natural.
+It also doesn’t say that a type of food is healthier (lower in sugar, calories, or fat or higher in fiber, vitamins, or minerals) than similar products that aren’t labeled as natural.
 “Natural” meat and poultry is not necessarily organic.

 Gluten-Free –.
 Processed gluten-free foods (such as crackers, cookies, or muffins) often contain more sugar and salt, and less fiber than gluten-containing products.
 No one would argue that naturally gluten-free foods, including fruits, vegetables, brown rice, quinoa, oats, lean meats, or milk are healthy foods that everyone should be eating more of on a daily basis.